Olympic Peninsula Forests

 South Fork Hoh Campground

 On the Hoh River at the edge of Olympic National Park, South Fork Hoh campground offers a primitive camping experience in the Olympic Peninsula.
-Campsites can accommodate up to a 30-foot RV, though size may vary by site.
+Campsites can accommodate up to a 30-foot trailer, though size may vary by site.

 Directions: Start on US Highway 101 at milepost 176.
 Go east on Hoh Mainline (paved) for 6.6 miles, then left on H-1000 Road (paved one lane, then gravel one lane) for 7.4 miles.
 Site is on right.
 Get directions.